giorginolab/vmd_plumed/doc/PLUMED-WIN32.md

 Cross-compiling PLUMED under WIN32
 ==================================

+> [!WARNING]
+> The instructions in this section are outdated and no longer work.
+Life is too short
+> to maintain platforms mostly used for office work.

 These instructions are only necessary if you are unable to download the pre-built Windows binaries.